 If you would like to submit your name declaration with one of our Honorary Consuls, please contact us beforehand:

-The following documents are required as originals and two photocopies each:
+The following documents are required as originals and one photocopy each:

 - Completed form (please write in capital letters in German and do not sign the form yet) which can be downloaded below (available in German only)

 - Marriage certificate or civil partnership certificate